PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 As we know, this dataset consists of 12 concatenated experiment sessions.
 Every session had a stimulation block spanning multiple fMRI volumes for each of the eight stimulus categories.
 Stimulation blocks were separated by rest periods.
-What we want to do now, is to look at the spatio-temporal signal across our region of interest and the full duration of the stimulation blocks.
-In other words, we want to perform a sensitivity analysis revealing the spatial temporal distribution of classification-relevant information.
+What we want to do now is to look at the spatio-temporal signal across our region of interest and the full duration of the stimulation blocks.
+In other words, we want to perform a sensitivity analysis revealing the spatial-temporal distribution of classification-relevant information.

 In this kind of analysis, we consider each stimulation block an :term:`event` and we need to create a representative sample for every one of them.
-In the context of an event-related fMRI classification analysis the literature offers three principal techniques:
+In the context of an event-related fMRI classification analysis, the literature offers three principal techniques:

 1. Choose a single representative volume.